Secrets management

 op://<vault-name>/<item-name>/[section-name/]<field-name>

-For example, to retrieve a secret named github
+For example, to retrieve the password

-from the MCPVault
+field from the github

 vault: